 While the grocery store I shop at has vanilla beans and vanilla bean paste, they are expensive.
 Two vanilla bean pods cost $14, and at the local spice store one small bean is $5.
 So I chose to make my vanilla syrup using vanilla extract to make it more affordable.

-Making a homemade syrup like this is especially cost effective when compared to what you would spend to get your favorite coffee shop drinks out.
+Making a homemade syrup like this is especially cost-effective when compared to what you would spend to get your favorite coffee shop drinks out.
 Plus, this delicious vanilla syrup can be used to add a touch of sweetness to iced tea and other hot and cold drinks besides coffee.

 Ingredient Notes